hashgraph/hedera-services/docs/autorenew-feature.md

 - A Hedera entity that lacks a funded `autoRenewAccount`, namely `autoRenewAccount` is not specified or has zero balance at the time renewal fees are due, will be marked for deletion.
 The entity will then have a grace period (defaulted to 7 days) before permanent deletion.
 - A Hedera entity can have its expiration time extended by anyone, not just by the admin account.
 The expiration time is the only field that can be changed in an update without being signed by the owner or the admin.
 - Every token type has an associated account as its treasury account.
 An expired account on permanent deletion (not being renewed after the grace period) will have its tokens transfer to the treasury account.
 The treasury account always has an expiration time the same as or later than its token type, because extending the latter automatically extends the former, if needed.
 So the treasury account can’t expire unless the token type itself expires, in which case, all tokens of that type expire.
-- After handling a transaction, all Hedera Services nodes will perform a synchronous scanning within the next `autorenew.numberOfEntitiesToScan` for upto `autorenew.maxNumberOfEntitiesToRenew` entities that expired then try to renew these entities.
+- After handling a transaction, all Hedera Services nodes will perform a synchronous scanning within the next `autorenew.numberOfEntitiesToScan` for upto `autorenew.maxNumberOfEntitiesToRenewOrDelete` entities that expired then try to renew these entities.
 - Records of autorenew charges and autodeletion of entities will appear in the record stream, and will be available via mirror nodes.
 No receipts or records for autorenewal/autodeletion actions will be available via HAPI queries.
 - Crypto accounts will be prioritized for autorenewal, followed by consensus topics, tokens, smart contracts and files.
 Schedule entities do not autorenew, and are always removed from the ledger when they expire.
 - There is __no change in existing protobufs__.
 Account and entity owners must ensure that linked autorenew and admin accounts have sufficient balances for autorenewal fees, or risk permanent removal of their entity!